 Spring Camporee is an unstructured event where troops are invited to camp to just hang out, work on a badge, and generally do their own thing.
-No programming other than scheduling limited resources (e.g., archery, canoeing – if available, fishing) is provided.
+This year we will be at Black Moshannon State Park.

-Early registration will run from February 11 until March 11.
-Regular registration will continue until March 25, or until camp fills.
+Early registration will run until April 14.
+Regular registration will continue until April 28, or until camp fills.

 Daisies generally do not spend the night at spring camp.
-Instead, Daisy Day is a structured program put on by Ambassador Scouts that runs from 9AM until 5PM on Saturday during camp.
+Instead, Daisy Day is a structured program put on by Cadette Scouts that runs from 9AM until 4PM on Saturday during camp.

 Daisies may spend the night under two scenarios: